-(Copies should be obtained from the National Academy Press, 2101 Constitution Avenue, N.W., Washington, DC 20418.)
+(Application for copies should be addressed to the National Academy Press, 2101 Constitution Avenue, Washington, DC 20418.)

-(Nongovernment standards and other publications are normally available from the organizations which prepare or which distribute the documents.
+(Non-Government standards and other publications are normally available from the organizations that prepare or distribute the documents.
 These documents also may be available in or through libraries or other informational services.)

 2.3 Order of precedence.
-In the event of a conflict between the text of this specification and the references cited herein, the text of this specification shall take precedence.
-Nothing in this specification, however, shall supersede applicable laws and regulations unless a specific exemption has been obtained.
+In the event of a conflict between the text of this document and the references cited herein, the text of this document shall take precedence.
+Nothing in this document, however, supersedes applicable laws and regulations unless a specific exemption has been obtained.